Claire Dunne

-Claire Mary Elizabeth Dunne OAM (born 1937), is an Irish-born Australian actress, author, lecturer and broadcaster.
-Her first name is also found as Clare.
+Claire Mary Elizabeth Dunne OAM (born 1937) is an Irish-born Australian actress, author, lecturer and broadcaster.
+Her first name is also found spelled "Clare".

 1960s Australian celebrity

 Dunne was a popular Australian television and film personality of the 1960s.
 She starred as "Kay" in the seminal Australian film They're a Weird Mob (1966) and was also a regular on Beauty and the Beast with Maggie Tabberer.

 Her fame within Australia in the 1960s was described by Thomas Keneally: